2027 Cohort Application Requirements

 Footnotes:

-- Transcripts - Official copies required from all schools attended as noted below:
+- Transcripts - Early due date of July 1 for all transcripts.
+Official transcripts required from all schools attended as noted below:

 - All degree-earned transcripts

-Transferred coursework applied to Nursing Degree(s) (submit transcript from original school)
+Transferred coursework applied to Nursing Degree(s) (submit transcript from theoriginal school)

 * Electronically sent to Baylor Graduate School at: Grad_Transcripts@baylor.edu